pcafrica/advanced_programming_2023-2024/lectures/12/12-py_scicomp.md

 ## Fundamental data structures in pandas

-pandas offers two essential classes for data manipulation:

-1. **Series**: A one-dimensional labeled array that can hold various data types.
+- **Series**: A one-dimensional labeled array that can hold various data types.
-2. **DataFrame**: A two-dimensional data structure resembling a table with rows and columns.
+- **DataFrame**: A two-dimensional, size-mutable, and potentially heterogeneous tabular data structure with labeled axes (rows and columns).

 ---